 First, this report includes the required Statewide Resilience Strategy, which provides a high level approach for how Nevada should proceed as well as recommendations for the changes that would be necessary to fully implement this strategy.
 Second, the Co-Chairs provided an abridged version of various reports presented to the Nevada Commission on Homeland Security, which includes an overview of emergency and disaster activity in 2017, the legislative and budgetary recommendations approved by the Commission in February of 2018, as well as other recommendations that were identified throughout the development process.
 Third, the Intrastate Mutual Aid Committee provided a report and recommendations for improving mutual aid in Nevada, with a particular focus on health care related systems.
 Fourth, the Resort Planning Task Force was established to address the need to improve processes and requirements for resorts in Nevada to submit emergency response plans, and the task force's report and recommendations are included here as well.
-Finally, the report and recommendations for mutual forms are included here as a set of the need to here.
+Finally, the report and recommendations from the Cyber Security Committee are also included here.